 Areas of Study.
 At AIM, you can take courses in the following areas: Marketing, Finance, Operations, Entrepreneurship, Accounting, Economics, and IT.
 For course list and descriptions, please go to www.wsgsb.aim.edu.

 Qualifications for Exchange.
-To become an exchange student at AIM, you must be in the senior year of your school’s MBA program and must have at least two years of continuous work experience.
+To become an exchange student at AIM, you must be in the senior year of your school’s MBA program and must have two years of full-time work experience.
 The language of instruction at AIM is English.
 If you are not a native speaker of English, then you must have English language proficiency equivalent to a 600/250 TOEFL score.

 Learning Methodology.
 AIM uses the case method, which means you are expected to participate actively in extemporaneous discussion.
 For most courses, class participation accounts for more than 50% of the total grade.
 You may also be asked to perform field research and be sent to corporate internships.
 Management games and simulations are likewise used.
 The AIM culture emphasizes analysis of facts, exploration of alternative courses of action, and real-life managerial decision-making.
 To pass a course, you must attend at least 80% of the total sessions.